Rock Star: Supernova: Week One

-At the beginning of the episode, Supernova wanted to see an encore of one rocker, which was Dilana.
-Phil, Chris and Matt were placed in the bottom three based on votes from around the world.
-Magni, Ryan and Zayra were also in the bottom three at some time during voting.
-They each performed one cover song of their choosing.
+At the beginning of the episode, Supernova wanted to see an encore of one rocker's performance, Dilana's.
+Phil, Chris, and Matt were placed in the bottom three based on votes from around the world.
+Magni, Ryan, and Zayra were also in the bottom three at some point during voting.
+They each performed a cover song of their choosing.
 Elimination was based on this additional performance and their previous performance.
 Subsequently, Matt was chosen by the band to be eliminated.
-Despite praising his previous nights performance of "Yellow" by Coldplay, Supernova claimed that Matt's elimination was based on his song choice; Jason, in particular, had exhorted Matt to "bring the rock" with his selection, and Matt's choice of "Planet Earth" by Duran Duran was seen as not being nearly "rock" enough.
+Despite praising his previous night's performance of "Yellow" by Coldplay, Supernova claimed that Matt's elimination was based on his song choice; Jason, in particular, had exhorted Matt to "bring the rock" with his selection, and Matt's choice of "Planet Earth" by Duran Duran was seen as not being nearly "rock" enough.